mayankdutta/programming_basics/incremental model.md

 - The whole requirement is divided into *various builds*.
-- Multiple development cycles takes place & each cycle is divided into small manageable units called modules.
+- Multiple development cycles takes place & each cycle is divided into small *manageable units* called *modules*.
 - Each module undergo analysis, design, coding & testing.
-- Working version is produced during the first module & each release adds new functionality to the product release.
+- *Working version* is produced during the first module & each release adds *new functionality* to the product release.

 #### Advantages
-- uses divide and conquer breakdown of tasks.
+- uses divide and conquer breakdown of tasks(tasks not done parallelly, only divided).
 - *high risk or major functions are addressed in the first incremental cycles.*
 - each release delivers an operational product.
 - customer can respond to each build